veronicaballerini/discontinuation/sim_study/README.md

   Inputs:

   - realdata + observed data .txt files printed during the (full) simulation study.
 We used seed 4798 as an example for Scenario I, and seed 4800 for Scenario II.
+The full study prints these files containing simulated data.
+If you run the intermediate one only, please copy-paste/do not delete such files.

   Outputs (in "plots" folder):